 Air is the element of fresh beginnings, anything to do with the mind (creativity, knowledge, communication, etc.), and the season of Spring.
 This makes it an excellent element to place near seedlings or new starts to ensure they grow strong and healthy.

 Citrine is a seven on the Mohs scale of Hardness, so it’s able to get wet.
 However, it will lose its color very quickly in sunlight.
 Only use citrine in a full-shade garden area.

 Like any stone associated with the sun, it helps to transmute negative energy into positive and regenerative power.
 Citrine is known as the crystal of joy and prosperity.
 It provides solar energy and supports feelings of pleasure, happiness, confidence, and gratitude.

 Long-term exposure to sunlight will cause sapphires to show slight traces of fading.
 Sapphire is a seven on the Mohs scale of Hardness.

 Sapphires come in many colors, including blue, pink, orange, and yellow!
-Sapphire is a spiritual crystal supporting mental health, communication, inner peace, and is beneficial during meditations.
+Sapphire is a spiritual crystal that supports mental health, communication, and inner peace; it is very beneficial during meditations.
 Its spiritual strength and calmness will surely be felt in your garden.